exxeleron/enterprise-components/tutorial/Lesson05/README.md

 proces.
 It is left as an excercise for the reader to compare possible queries as `usernone` and `demo` user.

-For contrast, `core.rdb` is constrained when query contains words listed in `stopWords` configuration field.
+In contrast, queries on `core.rdb` containing words listed in `stopWords` configuration field will not be allowed:

 ```
 /executed on core.rdb as usernone